What is the Graduate Student Showcase?

 Is there a limit to how many submissions I can enter?
 What if my poster is from a group project?

 The Showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student meets with judges regarding the same poster, the entire entry will be disqualified from judging and will not be eligible for an award.
-What this means is that for each poster there should only be one student presenter, however, each member of the group may create their own poster for the project and submit it to the Showcase individually.
+What this means is that for each poster there should only be one student presenter.
+However, each member of a group or lab may create their own individual poster for the project and submit it to the Showcase.
 This submission will also require individual abstract and presenter contact information to be submitted upon signing up.